 Single-entry visas: up to three months; multiple-entry visas: up to six months.

 Umrah and Hajj visas: 30 days for stays of up to two weeks.

 Consulate (or consular section at embassy).
+Some nationalities can now apply online (http://visa.mofa.gov.sa); there is a US$10 processing fee.
 Travellers are advised to apply well in advance.
 Hajj or Umrah visas are only available from the consulate through an authorised travel agent.
 People visiting the consulate directly for Hajj or Umrah visas will not be successful.